Spring Garden Revival

 Lansing’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Lansing enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be separated for municipal collection or drop-off.
-Only biodegradable paper bags or rigid containers are accepted—never plastic.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading piles to prevent odor and pest issues.
-Lansing’s waste reduction initiatives encourage composting and provide educational resources through the Department of Public Works and Parks and Recreation.
-For more information on composting guidelines and collection schedules, contact: Lansing Parks and Recreation
+Lansing enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
+Organic yard waste, including dethatched material, is prohibited from household trash and must be separated for municipal collection or composting.
+Residents should use only biodegradable paper bags or rigid containers for curbside pickup; plastic bags are not accepted.
+On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and dethatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
+Lansing’s waste reduction initiatives support these practices, and educational resources are available through the Department of Public Works and Park District.
+For composting guidelines and program details, contact:

 3141 Ridge Road, Lansing, IL 60438